 Tech is a very small part of what we do.
-Currently we have 3 tech companies in our PE fund.
+Currently, we have 3 tech companies in our PE fund.
 They are SASACabs, a text based and competitor to EasyTaxi and Uber; UniQ Technologies that has a very neat advertising device for public radios that is GPRS/GPS enabled that has been adopted by Kilele Buses in Nairobi and will be expanding throughout the region; and Wallenje which is a mobile wallet solution.
-Competition is fun, but tech is not a focus for us, and as a result we do not involve ourselves too much in the local community.
+Competition is fun, but tech is not a focus for us, and as a result, we do not involve ourselves too much in the local community.
 Its great to see such a big scene that is constantly growing, and I’m sure we will be more involved as time progresses.

 Are Kenyan business men investing in local ideas?
 What can be done to encourage them to do so?

 I think there’s a lot of space for local involvement.
-We’ve seen a culture of local innovators trusting foreign funders with their innovations for fear of it either being stolen locally, or run to the ground.
+We’ve seen a culture of local innovators trusting foreign funders with their innovations for fear of it either being stolen locally or run to the ground.
 It would be great to see local investors picking up the baton and adding their wealth of knowledge and financial backing to projects.
 There’s plenty of money in Kenya, just a lack of innovative thinking in terms of investing – but that quickly is changing.
 Currently, I think we are herd-based.
 We need to see a few businesses that have received funding to really take-off.
-When local investors believe that there is scalability and money to be made, they will be encouraged.
+When local investors believe that there are scalable ventures and money to be made, they will be encouraged.
 There are plenty of people who are trying to increase that visibility.